-- Tourist trips: The research team take groups of tourists on shark and whale watching trips.
+- Daily boat trips: The research team take groups of tourists on shark and whale watching trips.
 You will be working alongside them, operating equipment, preparing the cage, recording data, helping with photography and looking after the passengers.
 You’ll never tire of seeing the wildlife along this coastline – whales lifting their flukes as they dive, penguins, dolphins and, of course, sharks!
-You are encouraged to get involved in the diving too!
+You are encouraged to get involved in the shark cage diving too!

-- Monitoring: Whilst out on these trips you will help researchers in their work to identify the movement of the sharks throughout the year.
-This involves observing and identifying, tracking, monitoring responses, recording data and taking photographs.
-This research is crucial if we are to stop the continuing decline of shark populations around the world.
+- Monitoring: Whilst out on the boat you will help researchers in their work to identify the movement of the sharks throughout the year.
+This involves observing, identifying, tracking, recording data and taking photographs.
+This research is crucial if we are to stop the decline of shark populations around the world.

 Accommodation and Food

 Accommodation is located in lodge grounds 10 – 15 minutes walk away from the shark boat launch station.
 The lodge is equipped with four spacious chalets, each of which houses between four and six volunteers at one time.
 Contained within the grounds is a main living area with pool table, indoor braai (the South African BBQ) and spacious kitchen for cooking your evening meal.
 There is also a swimming pool and large garden to relax in after a day out on the boats.

 Breakfast is provided at the volunteer house, and lunch is given on the days that you are out at sea.
 Wireless internet is available at the accommodation, as well as satellite television and DVD player.